jvrahim23/aws-bootcamp-cruddur-2023/journal/week0.md

 #### Here is the link to the logical digram:

 #### 6. Bonus: Create AWS Organization
-#### After watching Ashish's I decided to create organizations.
+#### After watching Ashish's video I decided to create organizations.
 I have two organization buckets: active and standby.
 I will move departments to them soon.